daniel-rusu/pods4k/README.md

     Person(name = "Bob", age = 4),
 ) // ImmutableArray<Person>

-// Mapping the ages automatically uses an efficient ImmutableIntArray[3, 4] storing primitive int values val ages = people.map { it.age }
+// Mapping ages automatically uses an efficient ImmutableIntArray[3, 4] storing primitive int values val ages = people.map { it.age }
 performStatisticalAnalysis(ages)
 ```

 When mutability isn't needed, Immutable arrays are also a safer and cleaner alternative to regular arrays providing
-significant efficiency improvements over regular arrays for dozens of common operations.
+significant efficiency improvements over regular arrays for dozens of commonly used operations.
 See
 [Immutable Arrays](immutable-arrays/README.md) for more specifics along with a detailed comparison against regular
 arrays, read-only lists, and immutable lists.